 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Now a new study shows that both your pre-pregnancy weight and the weight you gain during pregnancy can have an impact on your child’s risk for becoming obese.
+Now a new study shows that both your pre-pregnancy weight and the weight you gain during pregnancy can have an impact on your child’s risk for having obesity.

-The study found that children with mothers who had excessive weight gain during pregnancy were 50 percent more likely to become obese.
-Researchers found that for every two pounds of excess weight in pre-pregnancy, women had a 4.5 percent increased risk of their child becoming obese.
+The study found that children with mothers who had excessive weight gain during pregnancy were 50% more likely to have obesity.
+Researchers found that for every two pounds of excess weight in pre-pregnancy, women had a 4.5% increased risk of their child developing obesity.

 The benefits of breastfeeding weren’t enough to overcome weight-related factors, results showed.

 “Often times, an expecting mom’s perception of recommended weight gain is off base,” says Jeffrey Chapa, MD, who was not involved in the study.
-“It’s important for moms who are overweight at the beginning of pregnancy to know there are different guidelines for how much weight gain is recommended.”
+“It’s important for moms who have overweight or obesity at the beginning of pregnancy to know there are different guidelines for how much weight gain is recommended.”

-If you’re overweight or morbidly obese, then those 25 to 35 pounds is probably too much and a 5 to 10 pound weight gain for the whole pregnancy is more appropriate.
+If you have overweight or have Class III obesity, then those 25 to 35 pounds is probably too much and a 5 to 10 pound weight gain for the whole pregnancy is more appropriate.

 A weight gain range of 25 to 35 pounds is traditionally recommended for women with a normal pre-pregnancy weight, or a body mass index (BMI) of 18.5 to 24.9.
 For women below or above this threshold, the recommendations are different.

-Dr. Chapa recommends that if you are overweight, before you get pregnant, try to lose weight and work on your dietary habits.
+Dr. Chapa recommends that if you have overweight, before you get pregnant, try to lose weight and work on your dietary habits.